 There may be competing Christmas services in the area.
 Make sure people can find yours by promoting it on social media channels, your church’s website, other local websites, and printed materials.
-Also let your members know that they’re encouraged to bring their family for Christmas services!
+Also, let your members know that they’re encouraged to bring their family for the Christmas church services you planned!

 Incorporate a Service Project or Outreach Effort

 If your church has been participating in a Christmas-themed outreach event, tie that back into the service somehow.
 For example, if you’ve been collecting money for a charitable cause, announce the total funds raised to date.
 Remind attendees of the importance of a selfless spirit, not just during Christmas, but all year long.

 Collect Contact Information from Attendees

 Try to find a subtle way to collect basic contact information from attendees, including name and email or phone number.
 That way, you can follow up with them and invite them to future services.
 There are many creative ways you can do this without making them feel pressured to share.
 Here are a few examples:

 A. As visitors arrive, hand out flyers with a short welcome message that includes a space to fill in contact information.

 B. Or, put a short survey on the back of song sheets and ask that visitors return the sheets at the end of the service.
 This won’t feel intrusive since you’re not directly asking for information, but rather, presenting the opportunity to share if they are comfortable doing so.
 Be careful not to overwhelm them with too many questions.

 Serve Refreshments at the End of Each Service